microsoft/Windows-AppConsult-PWALab/Manual/README.md

     });
     ```

     The code registers for the **push** event, which is triggered by the service worker whenever there's a new incoming notification.
 After having parsed the JSON with the incoming request, we use the **registration.showNotification()** method to actually show the notification.
 As we already did multiple times in Exercise 2, we embed this method inside the **event.waitUntil()** statement to make sure that the browser doesn't terminate the service worker until the notification has been displayed.
 The **showNotification()** method requires as parameters the title and the structure of the notification.
 In this case, we are displaying a very simple notification and, as such, we just fill the **body** and the **icon** properties.
-The first one is filled with data coming from the JSON, while the second one is a fixed path.
+The first one is filled with data coming from the JSON, while the second one is a relative path that points to an image included in our web application.

 This is all the code we need to handle incoming push notifications.
 Chrome gives us the opportunity to test the implementation thanks to the developer tools.